syncfusion-content/wpf-docs/wpf/Image-Editor/Toolbar-Customization.md

 ## Image picker support

-You can Browse images in a local folder and load them in the Image Editor using the toolbar item browse icon.
+You can browse images in a local folder and load them in the Image Editor using the toolbar item browse icon.

 ![Image picker support in WPF](Images/ImagePicker.png)